section-engineering-education/engineering-education/content/articles/Representing-data-in-Django-using-matplotlib/index.md

 rewriting the same lines of code across many files.
 Any other file that needs it will only need to have `{% extends 'base.html' %}` in order to borrow its styling.

 This file will also has links across our application.
-We will have two links `Home` and `Sales` to navigate between our data representation page and sales list page.
+We will have a link `Home` to navigate to our data representation page.
 We will configure routing a little bit later.

 The `sales.html` file should be similar to this: